idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/parameter_study.md

 The boundary conditions $T_0$ and $q_0$ as well as the diffusivity ($\gamma$) and the source term $s$ are assumed to be known.
 However, these parameters have some associated uncertainty.
-The affect of the uncertainty on the average temperature and heat flux on the left boundary after one second of simulation time is desired, defined as $T_{avg} = \bar{T}(t=1)$ and
+The effect of the uncertainty on the average temperature and heat flux on the left boundary after one second of simulation time is desired, defined as $T_{avg} = \bar{T}(t=1)$ and
 $q_{left} = q(t=1,x=0)$.